Hadrian767-UT/UT-mobile-basetools/PORTING.md

 And make it with ALL shaders avaliable in the game, and making the same thing with all codes showed in "Find all references" screen.

+### Fonts, Sounds and  Sprites

+#### Fonts

+Click in "Scripts -> Resource Exporters -> ExportAllFonts.csx"

+Select the folder that you will put the fonts (i recommend that u create an folder with name "fonts" in the working_directory (directory that the game are located)

+And wait the magic happens.